datahub-project/datahub/docs/introducing-metadata-service-authentication.md

 ### The Role of DataHub Frontend Proxy Going Forward

-With these changes, DataHub Frontend will continue to play a vital part in the complex dance of Authentication.
-It will serve as the place where UI-based session authentication, i.e. "login", originates and will continue to support 3rd Party SSO configuration (OIDC) and JAAS configuration as it does today.
-The major improvement is that the Frontend Service will exchange credentials provided at "login" time for a *DataHub Access Token* (described below), standing in replacement of the traditional session cookie (which will continue to work as well).
+With these changes, DataHub Frontend Proxy will continue to play a vital part in the complex dance of Authentication.
+It will serve as the place where UI-based session authentication originates and will continue to support 3rd Party SSO configuration (OIDC) and JAAS configuration as it does today.

-To accomplish this, DataHub Frontend issues requests to the Metadata Service to generate an Access Token *on behalf of* a user who has logged in with the DataHub UI.
+The major improvement is that the Frontend Service will exchange credentials provided at UI login time for a DataHub **Access Token**, standing in replacement of the traditional session cookie (which will continue to work).

+In summary, DataHub Frontend Service will continue to play a vital role to Authentication.
+It's scope, however, will likely remain limited to concerns specific to the React UI.

 ## The Opportunities Ahead

 These changes represent the first milestone in Metadata Service Authentication.
-They will serve as a foundation upon which we can build new features as requested by the community:
+They will serve as a foundation upon which we can build new features, prioritized based on Community demand:

 1. **Custom Authenticator Plugins**: Configure + register custom Authenticator implementations, without forking DataHub.
 2. **Service Accounts**: Create service accounts and generate Access tokens on their behalf.
 3. **Kafka Ingestion Authentication**: Authenticate ingestion requests coming from the Kafka ingestion sink inside the Metadata Service.
 4. **Access Token Management**: Ability to view, manage, and revoke access tokens that have been generated.
 (Currently, access tokens inlcude no server side state, and thus cannot be revoked once granted)

 ...and more!
-To request prioritization of these authentication features or others, let us know on [Slack](https://datahubspace.slack.com/join/shared_invite/zt-nx7i0dj7-I3IJYC551vpnvvjIaNRRGw#/shared-invite/email).
+To advocate for these features or others, reach out on [Slack](https://datahubspace.slack.com/join/shared_invite/zt-nx7i0dj7-I3IJYC551vpnvvjIaNRRGw#/shared-invite/email).

 ## Q&As